limeixin/hiddencli/README.md

         not must set attrib
         -------------------
-        ptype   used in <PARAM> for check param value. replace used in <ACTION>, if replace="True", input cmd line not as arguments of <ACTION> node.text.
+        ptype   used in <PARAM> for check param value. replace used in <ACTION>,
-#        optional    used in <COMMAND> and <PARAM>, if optional="true", the cmd key or param is optional, default is false.
-#        require_arg used in <COMMAND>, if require_arg="true", this cmd key must follow param. default is false.
-#        interrupt   used in <ACTION> , it can "true" or "false", for interrupt cmd callback running. default is false.
-#        builtin     used in <ACTION>, if if builtin="true", <ACTION> need not callback, it run user input directly.
-#                    if builtin="false", it run callback program and user input as param of callback. default is false.
-#        shebang     used while builtin="true" in <ACTION>, for example: shebang="/bin/bash"
+                (1)if replace="True", input cmd line not as arguments of <ACTION> node.text.
+                (2)if not set replace, or set  replace="False", input cmd line not as arguments of node.text.
+                (3)if node.text empty, exec the input cmd line directly.
     3)text
-        text used for <ACTION>, it is callback program name, for example: <ACTION>exec_cmd</ACTION>
+        text used for <ACTION>, it is callback program name, for example: <ACTION>/bin/exec_cmd</ACTION>